 Frederick Mostert is a Professor of Practice at The Dickson Poon School of Law.
-He is also a Research Fellow at the Oxford Intellectual Property Research Centre, University of Oxford, and a Research Fellow at the Research Center for Intellectual Property Law of Tsinghua University School of Law, Beijing.
+He is also a Research Fellow at the Oxford Intellectual Property Research Centre, University of Oxford.

 Frederick is a founder of the Digital Communities Lab (London).
 He has served on the Advisory Boards of the McCarthy Institute for Intellectual Property (San Francisco) and the European Union Intellectual Property Office (Brussels).
 He is the principal author of Famous and Well-known Marks – An International Analysis, two World Intellectual Property Organisation studies and a contributor on chapters for books on Intellectual Property Law, and a number of law journal articles.
 He was inducted into the Intellectual Property Hall of Fame in 2015.